Cray-HPE/docs-csm/operations/spire/Update_Spire_Intermediate_CA_Certificate.md

 # Update Spire Intermediate CA Certificate

-Starting with CSM 1.2.5, there is a cronjob in the `vault` namespace named `spire-intermediate` that runs once a week.
-If the Spire intermediate CA certificate is set to expire in less than a month when that job runs, then it will replace the certificate with a new one.
-If this process fails you can take the manual steps listed below in order to update the certificate.
+Prior to CSM 1.2.5 there is no mechanism to automatically update the spire intermediate CA certificate before it expires.
+This certificate expires after one year.
+Administrators will want to keep track of when this certificate expires and manually update the certificate before it expires.

 ## Obtain the Expiration Date for the Spire Intermediate CA